An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: A neuro-controller developed for the soft wrist section

-A neuro-controller, illustrated in figure \ref{ANN}(a), was created to manage the movements of the soft wrist segment by applying Timoshenko beam theory.
-To forecast the force values ($F_{des}$) an NN block was utilized, as depicted in figure \ref{ANN}(b).
-Desired deflections ($y_{des})$ were given as the input to the NN block.
+A neuro-controller (shown in fig. \ref{ANN}(a)) was developed for controlling the motions of the soft wrist section utilizing the Timoshenko beam theory.
+An artificial neural network (ANN) block was employed for predicting current values, $I_m$ as shown in fig. \ref{ANN}(b).

-The force values were supplied to the wrist section model to generate the necessary deflections, denoted as $y_{out1}$.
-The transfer function of the wrist section was derived as given in following equation:

-This model acted as the reference model for the control scheme.
-The resulting output deflections, $y_{out1}$ and $y_{out2}$, from the wrist section Timoshenko model and reference model respectively were then utilized to determine the errors, $e$, as outlined in equation \ref{e}.
+The corresponding current values were fed to motors for providing required tendon tensions, $F$.
+The output deflections, $y_o$ obtained from the wrist section were used for computing errors, $e$ with respect to desired deflections, $y_d$ as given in equation \eqref{e}

-These errors were received by the ANN block as the input and forces were given as the output. $y_{out1}$ was calculated using equation \ref{tip} in Timoshenko block and $y_{out1}$ was determined using the reference model given in equation \ref{ref}.
+These errors were received by the ANN block as the input and motor currents were given as the output.
 The motions of the motors attached to the tendons result in required tendon tensions to move the wrist section to desired deflections.
-A conventional MRAC was initially employed for obtaining the input-output dataset by replacing ANN block shown in fig. \ref{ANN}(b).
-The error-current data pairs obtained from the MRAC scheme were used as datasets for training the ANN network in the neuro-controller scheme.
-In the realm of control systems, the fundamental objective of employing an NN controller into the control scheme was to compute the control input, $u(t)$ that directed the system's state, $x(t)$ towards a desired target state, $x_{d}(t)$.
+A conventional PID controller was initially employed for obtaining the input-output dataset by replacing ANN block shown in fig. \ref{ANN}(b).
+The error-current data pairs obtained from the PID controller scheme were used as datasets for training the ANN network in the neuro-controller scheme.
+In the realm of control systems, the fundamental objective of employing a NN controller into the control scheme was to compute the control input, $u(t)$ that directed the system's state, $x(t)$ towards a desired target state, $x_{d}(t)$.
 The NN served to approximate the control law by leveraging the current state of the system, and in certain instances, it also incorporated the derivatives of the state variables.
-The NN generated the control input, $u(t)$ based on the relationship given in equation \ref{NN}
+The neural network generated the control input, $u(t)$ based on the relationship given in equation \ref{NN}

 where $\phi$ and $x(t)$ are the activation functions of the NN and state vector of the system respectively. $w_1$ and $w_2$ are the weight matrices of the input-to-hidden and hidden-to-output layers respectively. $b_1$ and $b_2$ are the bias vectors of the hidden and output layers respectively.